paulegg1/aws-bootcamp-cruddur-2023/journal/week3.md

 This section was a lot more challenging, but I learnt a lot.
 I really enjoyed getting my head around the python in both the Cruddur parts of the code as well as the library we installed/setup for the use of `Flask-AWSamplify`.

-My first task was to endure that the authentication header was visible.
+My first task was to ensure that the authentication header was visible.
 The lines are now commented, but I played with both sending the token to rollbar (not something I would do in practice for security reasons) and logging it locally:

 ```diff
 @app.route("/api/activities/home", methods=['GET'])